techidaily/site-facebook/source/_posts/improve-your-digital-life-essential-settings-in-fb-app-for-mobile.md

  The Facebook app allows you to create and watch short videos called Reels.
 The app enables you to manage your Reels’ audience and the sharing options through the settings.

  To access these options, go to **Settings & Privacy > Settings > Audience and Visibility > Reels** .
 Here, you can restrict your Reels to your friend list or to specific friends only.
 You can also restrict your audience from sharing your reels.
-If you want, you can also[stop seeing reels on Facebook](https://www.makeuseof.com/how-to-stop-seeing-reels-on-facebook/) .
+If you want, you can also [stop seeing reels on Facebook](https://www.makeuseof.com/how-to-stop-seeing-reels-on-facebook/) .

 ## Fine Tune Your Mobile Facebook Experience